-Some of the more common causes of spinal injuries include traffic accidents, slips and falls, and offshore accidents, but there are many others.
+Some of the more common causes of spinal injuries include personal injury accidents like traffic accidents, slips and falls, and offshore accidents, but there are many others.
 If you’ve experienced a neck or back injury—even if you’re not sure you have a case—call Gordon McKernan today to speak with a knowledgeable neck injury attorney in Louisiana about your legal options.

 The Mayo Clinic reports that nearly half of all neck injuries each year are caused by car accidents, truck accidents, and other motor vehicle crashes.
 Common injuries resulting from traffic crashes include whiplash, spinal fractures, spinal compressions, and more.

 Slips and falls are another major cause of neck injuries, and back injuries too, especially in people over 65.
 Slipping on a wet floor, falling from a ladder, or being knocked down can all result in a spinal injury.